 \subsection{Metrics}

 Our goal is to ensure that the critical points remain consistent before and after compression and to preserve the temporal coherence of their trajectories.
-We employ the following metrics for quantitative evaluation: \begin{itemize} \item \textbf{Compression Ratio (CR):} Measures the data reduction capability, defined as $\text{CR} = \frac{S_\text{orig}}{S_\text{comp}}$, where \(S_\text{orig}\) and \(S_\text{comp}\) denote the sizes of the original and compressed data, respectively.
+We employ the following metrics for quantitative evaluation: \begin{itemize} \item \textbf{Compression Ratio (CR):} CR measures the data reduction capability, as defined in Section~\ref{sec:formulation}.